JasperFx/marten/docs/testing/integration.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AspNetCore.Testing/IntegrationContext.cs#L8-L35' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_integration_context' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Other than simply connecting real test fixtures to the ASP.Net Core system under test (the IAlbaHost), this `IntegrationContext` utilizes another bit of Marten functionality to completely reset the database state back to only the data defined by the InitialAccountData so that we always have known data in the database before tests execute.
+Other than simply connecting real test fixtures to the ASP.Net Core system under test (the IAlbaHost), this `IntegrationContext` utilizes another bit of Marten functionality to completely reset the database state and then (re) applying the configured initial data so that we always have known data in the database before tests execute.

 ## Integration test example